iCliniq Logo

 Is Neonatal Diabetes Mellitus a Permanent Condition?

-Permanent neonatal diabetes mellitus occurs in 50 % of babies and lasts lifelong.
-In contrast, transient neonatal diabetes mellitus occurs in the remaining 50 % of babies and can disappear after 12 weeks of birth but can reappear later.
+Permanent neonatal diabetes mellitus may last lifelong in 50 percent of babies.
+In contrast, transient neonatal diabetes mellitus occurs in a few and can disappear after 12 weeks of birth, but can reappear later.
 Fetuses with neonatal diabetes mellitus do not develop normally in the womb and may weigh less than normal when born.
 This condition is called intrauterine growth restriction.

 What Are the Causes of Neonatal Diabetes Mellitus?